-Wolverhampton Wanderers v Gillingham
+Winning start for Lopetegui as Wolves beat Gillingham

 Post update

-Attempt blocked.
-Gonçalo Guedes (Wolverhampton Wanderers) right footed shot from outside the box is blocked.
-Assisted by João Moutinho.

-Attempt missed.
-Hakeeb Adelakun (Gillingham) left footed shot from outside the box is high and wide to the left.
-Assisted by Shaun Williams.

-Foul by Gonçalo Guedes (Wolverhampton Wanderers).
+Foul by Rayan Aït-Nouri (Wolverhampton Wanderers).

 Post update